top of page

 Postoperative Care: Simplifying the Process

 Standard postoperative drop regimens can be challenging for individuals with dementia.
-Multiple prescriptions and tapering schedules may be confusing or difficult for caregivers to manage.
+Multiple prescriptions and tapering schedules may confuse or overwhelm caregivers.

 Dr. McCabe strongly recommended alternatives such as: